GautamGupta/bb-legacy-plugins/mass-delete-users/trunk/readme.txt

 Users are physically deleted from the bbPress / WordPress database based on a variety of attributes.
 Backup and undelete feature coming eventually.

-NOTE: USERS ARE DELETED PERMANENTLY - BE CAREFUL, BACKUP DATABASE FIRST
+USERS ARE DELETED PERMANENTLY - BE CAREFUL, BACKUP DATABASE FIRST

 == Installation ==

-Add the `mass-delete-users` directory to bbPress' `my-plugins/` directory.
+* Add the `mass-delete-users` directory to bbPress' `my-plugins/` directory.
-Activate and check under "Users" admin submenu for "Mass Delete".
+* Activate and check under "Users" admin submenu for "Mass Delete".

 == Frequently Asked Questions ==

 * Keep in mind there is no backup/restore method yet.
 Users are deleted permanently.

 * Also note that a deleted user allows someone else to register with the same username.
-Set user to INACTIVE instead to prevent re-use the the username.
+Set user to INACTIVE instead to prevent re-use of the username.

 * This plugin does NOT delete posts / comments from the user you are deleting.
 Delete such items beforehand via the Mass Edit plugin.